-This Code of Practice on managing health and safety risks from the use of machinery in the workplace has been approved by the Minister for Social Security as an Approved code of practice under Article 10 of the Health and Safety at Work (Jersey) Law, 1989 (the HSW Law).
+his publication contains the Code of Practice on managing risks to health and safety from the use of machinery in the workplace and has been approved by the Minister for Social Security as an Approved Code of Practice (ACoP) under Article 10 of the Health and Safety at Work (Jersey) Law, 1989 (the HSW Law).

-An ACoP provides practical guidance on how to comply with the standards required under the HSW Law.
+An ACoP provides practical guidance on how you can comply with the standards required under the health and safety law.

 An ACoP applies to anyone who has duties under the HSW Law and Regulations.
-In most cases, following the guidance set out in the ACoP will result in you complying with the duty placed on you under the Law and Regulations.
+In most cases, following the guidance set out in the ACoP will result in compliance with the duties placed under the Law and Regulations.
 This ACoP deals with particular issues and is not intended to cover all hazards or risks that may arise.
 The health and safety duties placed on duty holders require that all risks associated with work be considered, not only those for which Regulations and ACoPs exist.